Contrasting GEA Group Aktiengesellschaft (GEAGF) and Its Competitors

 |24.35

 56.8% of shares of all “Special industry machinery, not elsewhere classified” companies are held by institutional investors.
 14.0% of shares of all “Special industry machinery, not elsewhere classified” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

-This is a summary of current ratings and target prices for GEA Group Aktiengesellschaft and its competitors, as provided by MarketBeat.com.
+This is a breakdown of recent recommendations for GEA Group Aktiengesellschaft and its competitors, as reported by MarketBeat.

 |Sell Ratings